Tyler Biadasz: Dallas Cowboys

-Washington Commanders (2024–present)
+Washington Commanders

 Biadasz signed a three-year, $30 million contract with the Washington Commanders on March 15, 2024.
 He reunited with head coach Dan Quinn, who was the defensive coordinator with the Cowboys.
 He was acquired to replace Nick Gates and Tyler Larsen as the team's starting center.
 He started at center in all of the 15 games he played in.
 He contributed to solidify the team's offensive line and improve the rushing offense (third in the NFL with 154.1 yards per game).
 He also helped rookie quarterback Jayden Daniels with pre-snap calls.
-In Week 15 against the New Orleans Saints, he was delacred inactive with an illness and was replaced with Michael Deiter.
-In Week 18 against the Dallas Cowboys, he was declared inactive with an ankle injury for the season finale.
+In Week 15 against the New Orleans Saints, he was declared inactive with an illness and was replaced with Michael Deiter.

+Biadasz started all 16 of his appearances for Washington during the 2025 season.
+On December 31, 2025, he was placed on injured reserve due to knee and ankle injuries suffered in Week 17 against the Dallas Cowboys.
+On February 26, 2026, Biadasz was released by the Commanders with one year remaining on his contract.

+Los Angeles Chargers

+On March 6, 2026, Biadasz signed a three-year, $30-million contract with the Los Angeles Chargers.
+On August 23, he was placed on season-ending injured reserve after sustaining significant damage to his ACL and other knee ligaments during practice.